Maiduguri Borno State, Nigeria Travel Guide

 Fats: Groundnut oil, palm oil.

-wash hands thoroughly before and after meals, especially if eating with your hands.
+wash hands completely before and after meals, especially if eating with your hands.

-When eating with hands, which is common for many local dishes, always use your right hand.
+When eating with hands, that is common for many local dishes, always use your right hand.
 The left hand is traditionally considered unclean.

 In traditional settings, meals are usually shared from a communal bowl.
 Offers of food and drink are common as a sign of hospitality; politely accept or decline.